Menstrual Cycle Periodization

 But if you notice a pain that you don’t have normally, are experiencing extreme fatigue, or can’t seem to stabilize or coordinate your body effectively, it might be smart to dial things down a notch.

-Being aware of hormonal fluctuations can help us to get more quality work in, eliminate the extra stuff that might not be paying off, exploit our strengths, alleviate frustration, and get the most out of strength training.
+Being adaptive can help to get more quality work in, eliminate the extra stuff that might not be paying off, exploit strengths, alleviate frustration, and get the most out of strength training.

 (All of this is based on the assumption that sleep, stress, nutrition, and technique are accounted for.
 Having these basics under control can help quite a bit, even if it is a menstrual cycle thing.)